Peterhague/CI-_MS2_Minesweeper/README.md

 <li>To test their reasoning faculties via the Minesweeper game</li>
 <li>To test their spelling ability via the Spelling Bee game</li>
 <li>To test their general knowledge and memory via the Guess the Flags game</li>
-<li>To be able to find out more about Games Inc. and keep in touch with them via their social media presence</li>
+<li>To be able to find out more about Games Inc. and keep in touch with them via their social media accounts</li>
 <li>To be able to get in touch with Games Inc. and contact them with their feedback</li>
 </ul>

 <h2 id="user-experience">User Experience</h2>

 <p>The website is primarily designed for use on mobile and tablet devices, with a simple, clean layout with plenty of white
 space.
-It is anticipated that the site's users will largely be under 16 and will tend access it via such devices.
-Where images and additional graphics have been added for larger screens, these have been deployed mainly to break up some of that white space created by the additional pixels, and where the feel had slipped from 'clean' to slightly 'empty'.</p>
+It is anticipated that the site's users will largely be under 16 and will tend to access it via such devices.
+Where images and additional graphics have been added for larger screens, this has mainly been done to break up some of the white space created by the additional pixels, and where the aesthetic had slipped from 'clean' to slightly 'empty'.</p>
 <p>The main goals of the user experience design are to make clear immediately that this is a website offering educational
  games and to tempt users to play the games.</p>
 <p>The first goal is achieved via the simple title advertising the Games Inc brand, in a typical "pixel art" style that
-users recognise as part of the gaming design language, as well as the prominent welcome message.
-The second is via bright, strong colours and cartoony imagery, designed to be attractive to younger users in particular, and a very clear, pared-down navigation bar offering clear access to the various games.</p>
+users recognise as part of gaming design language, as well as the prominent welcome message.
+The second is achieved via bright, strong colours and cartoony imagery, attractive to younger users in particular, and a very clear, pared-down navigation bar offering clear access to the various games.</p>

 <h3 id="target-audience">Target Audience</h3>

 <ul>
     <li>Existing users in target market</li>
     <li>Potential users in target market</li>
-    <li>Parents and care providers of potential users</li>
+    <li>Parents and care-providers of potential users</li>
 </ul>

 <h3 id="user-stories">User Stories</h3>